genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    methylation ratio from both strands. (default: unchecked)
 5. **Only unique mappings** parameter is checked in case you would like to process only unique mappings. (default: checked)

-If you analyse paired reads two more options appear:

-6. **Discard discordant mappings** parameter to discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
-6. Sometimes you need to remove duplicates from your Mapped Reads files.
-For this purpose, use "Discard duplicated reads" option.
+6. **Discard duplicated reads** option is used to remove duplicates from mapped reads. (default: checked)
-7. To ignore positions where there is a possible C/T SNPs detected, choose "skip" value for "C/T SNPs filtering" option.
+7. **C/T SNPs filtering** option.
+To ignore positions where there is a possible C/T SNPs detected, choose "skip" value.
 If you want to correct the methylation ratio according to the C/T SNP information estimated by the G/A counts on reverse strand, set "correct" value.
-By default, the application doesn’t consider C/T SNPs ("no-action" value).
+Or, let the application do not consider C/T SNPs ("no-action" value). (default: no-action)

+If you analyse paired reads one more option appears:

+8. **Discard discordant mappings** parameter is used to discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.

-The outputs from Methylation Analysis application can be represented in the Genome Browser as *Methylation ratios* track.
+The outputs from Methylation Analysis application can be represented in the **Genome Browser** as *Methylation ratios* track.

 .. image:: images/methratio_in_gb.png